 8. Let the Bagore Ki Haveli dance show bedazzle you

-Tickets will cost 150 rupees for a foreigner and you will need a camera tag for 150 to take photos.
-It packs out almost every night, even in off season, so get in the queue promptly at 6.15pm to guarantee a ticket and good seat.
-Shows are from 7-8pm daily.
+It packs out almost every night, even in the off-season, so get in the queue promptly at 6.15 pm to guarantee a ticket and a good seat.
+Shows are from 7-8 pm daily.

 9. Dine like royalty at Upré